LouisAsanaka/PyChessBot/README.md

 - Make the colors of the board different from the colors of the pieces
 - If you can, turn **off** piece animations
 - The sliders currently don't work yet
+- The bot assumes that the opponent always promotes to a queen, so it **WILL** malfunction if they promote to something else
+- The bot can promote to other pieces, but only on chess.com

 Citation